devotionally made & hosted in India

 List of Bhadrapada Festivals

 1. Kajari Teej - Next Teej after Hariyali Teej which comes after fifteen days of Hariyali Teej is known as Kajari Teej.
+On this day, married women fast for their husband's longevity.
+Kajari Teej is also called Kajali Teej and Badi Teej.

 2. Krishna Janmashtami - Krishna Janmashtami Date, Puja Muhurat, Parana and Nishita Puja timings are given.
 Krishna Janmashtami is a festival commemorating the birth of Lord Krishna.
 Lord Krishna was the ninth incarnation of Vishnu's Dashavatara.